Skip to main content

 One of the directors, Carlos López Estrada, noted “We were joking yesterday, ‘Qui [Nguyen, the movie's co-writer], did you write Biden's inauguration speech?’
 Because so many of the ideas that he's talking about and the general philosophy that he's using to approach his new presidency is so in line with many of the things that we're trying to talk about in the movie.
 It's nice to know that we're going to be part of a hopefully very optimistic conversation."

 Measuring the merit of Raya and the Last Dragon solely on whether it silenced social discord once and for all is putting way too much pressure on a single film.
-But it’s a conversation I want to have anyways.
+But it’s as good a starting place as any.
 I suppose an apology is warranted for my international readers: the inspiration for this essay stems mostly from political and social division within the United States.
 Just so, I hope that the basic principles have some transferability.

 So I’m here, a year after the film’s entrance into the public discourse, to try to trace the psychology of this film.
 What does Raya and the Last Dragon say about the social division within America, and can it actually help heal the wounds of a fractured country?